-Gaucher disorder is an inherited disorder that results from the deficiency of an enzyme responsible for breaking down a fatty substance within the organelles of cells, called lysosomes.
+Gaucher disease is an inherited disorder that results from the deficiency of an enzyme responsible for breaking down a fatty substance within the organelles of cells, called lysosomes.
 Low levels of an enzyme (glucocerebrosidase) allow lipid-laden cells, called Gaucher cells, to build up in tissues like the spleen, liver, and bone marrow, resulting in inflammation, immune dysfunction, and progressive organ involvement.

 How to diagnose?

 A simple blood test showing a low level of enzyme activity followed by DNA sequencing will help physicians diagnose the disorder accurately.
-Invasive procedures such as bone marrow aspiration and biopsy or splenectomy are not required to confirma the diagnosis.
+Invasive procedures such as bone marrow aspiration and biopsy or splenectomy are not required to confirm the diagnosis.

 What is the treatment?

-Symptoms include: Spleen and liver enlargement, bone problems, fatigue, swollen stomach, easy bruising, tiredness, bone pain, easily broken bones, and nosebleeds.
+Symptoms include spleen and liver enlargement, bone problems, fatigue, swollen stomach, easy bruising, tiredness, bone pain, easily broken bones, and nosebleeds.

-Liver and spleen issues
+Liver and spleen enlargement